Quantum phase diagrams of Dicke-Ising models by a wormhole algorithm

 {\it Criticality of the Dicke model.} Even though the FSS behavior of the Dicke model has been numerically calculated \cite{Lambert2004} in the early 2000s and even determined in a $1/N$ expansion shortly after \cite{Vidal2006}, the origin of the peculiar FSS is not yet well understood and the criticality of the Dicke model has been prone to misconceptions.
 In particular, it was commonly found that the shifting and rounding of finite-size observables scale as $N^{-1/\nu'}$ with $\nu'=3/2$ \cite{Lambert2004, Vidal2006, Reslen2005, Liu2009}, which seems incompatible with a $\mathbb{Z}_2$ or mean field symmetry breaking.
 The origin of this FSS and its implication on the criticality of the Dicke model will be resolved in the following.
 Further studies in the past also found separate universalities by using the classical instead of the quantum-mechanical susceptibility ($\gamma=1/2$) \cite{Kirton2018} or defining an artificial correlation length $\xi$ ($\nu=1/4$, $z=2$) \cite{Emary2003}.

 The criticality of the Dicke model can be understood by linking it to a paradigmatic spin model.
 Integrating out the photons in the Dicke model effectively gives a transverse-field Ising model (TFIM) with a normalized all-to-all coupling.
-This can be interpreted as the limit of the long-range TFIM (LRTFIM) with algebraic decay $\sim \abs{x}^{-(d+\sigma)}$ with decay exponent $d + \sigma = 0$ \cite{Dutta2001, Maghrebi2016, Defenu2017}.
-The LRTFIM exhibits long-range mean field criticality for $d \geq \min(3, 3\sigma/2)$ with $z\nu = 1/2$, $\beta = 1/2$, and $\gamma = 1$ \cite{Dutta2001, Maghrebi2016, Defenu2017}.
+This can be interpreted as the limit of the long-range TFIM with algebraic decay $\sim \abs{x}^{-(d+\sigma)}$ with decay exponent $d + \sigma = 0$ \cite{Dutta2001, Maghrebi2016, Defenu2017}.
+The long-range TFIM exhibits long-range mean field criticality for $d \geq \min(3, 3\sigma/2)$ with $z\nu = 1/2$, $\beta = 1/2$, and $\gamma = 1$ \cite{Dutta2001, Maghrebi2016, Defenu2017}.
 Taking the Dicke model as this limiting case, for which $\duc=0$, the critical exponent $\nu = \infty$ diverges and the space-time anisotropy is maximal with $z=0$ while leaving the gap exponent $z\nu=1/2$ finite.
-In the LRTFIM with all-to-all coupling, the spatial correlations are constant and the correlation length diverges instantaneously when the system orders.
+In the long-range TFIM with all-to-all coupling, the spatial correlations are constant and the correlation length diverges instantaneously when the system orders.

 In order to explain the atypical FSS of the Dicke model one has to keep in mind that the model is above the upper critical dimension $\duc$ and the scaling laws are spoiled by dangerous irrelevant variables.
 This is taken into account in the Q-FSS approach introduced by R. Kenna \etal for classical systems \cite{Kenna2004} and was extended to quantum systems in Ref.~\cite{Langheld2022}.
 In the end, the FSS of observables is modified in the sense that $\nu \rightarrow \nu/\koppa$ and $z \rightarrow z\koppa$ \cite{Langheld2022} with $\koppa = d/\duc$.
-This means, the exponent $\nu' = 3/2$ encountered in previous works \cite{Lambert2004, Vidal2006,Liu2009, Reslen2005} is actually $d\nu/\koppa = \nu \duc = 3/2$ as it is the case in the LRTFIM above the upper critical dimension \cite{Koziol2021, Langheld2022}.
+This means, the exponent $\nu' = 3/2$ encountered in previous works \cite{Lambert2004, Vidal2006,Liu2009, Reslen2005} is actually $d\nu/\koppa = \nu \duc = 3/2$ as it is the case in the long-range TFIM above the upper critical dimension \cite{Koziol2021, Langheld2022}.
 The critical exponents of the Dicke model with long-range mean field criticality are then $\alpha=0$, $\beta=1/2$, $\gamma=1$, $\delta=3$, $\nu=\infty$, and $z\nu=1/2$ \cite{Dutta2001}.
-This critical behavior will be present in the full DIM whenever the superradiant ordering is related to a second-order quantum phase transition.
+This critical behavior will be present in the full DIM whenever the superradiant ordering is related to a second-order phase transition.

 {\it Phase diagram of the DIM.}